upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

  We recommend configuring Velero to store the captured backup state for all your control planes in a single, global bucket or blob.

 {{< hint "tip" >}}
 Instead of excluding all other resources, you could include only the resources that you want to backup.
-However, this would require you to list _all_ resources types--including the CRDs introduced by providers--which is not possible/feasible.
+However, this would require you to list _all_ resources types--including the CRDs introduced by providers--which isn't possible/feasible.
 Hence, we recommend doing it the way we show above.
 {{< /hint >}}

 ### Backup Schedules